Skip to main content

 Important Administration Instructions

-Patient self-administration and administration by a caregiver may benefit from training by a healthcare professional.
-Training should aim to demonstrate to those patients and caregivers how to measure the dose using the prefilled syringe, and the focus should be on ensuring that a patient or caregiver can successfully perform all of the steps in the Instructions for Use of ZARXIO prefilled syringe with BD UltraSafe Passive® Needle Guard.
-If a patient or caregiver is not able to demonstrate that they can measure the dose and administer the product successfully, you should consider whether the patient is an appropriate candidate for self-administration of ZARXIO [see Instructions for Use].
+Patients who will self-administer and caregivers who will administer to the patient may benefit from training by a healthcare professional.
+Training should aim to demonstrate to those patients and caregivers how to measure the dose of ZARXIO, and the focus should be on ensuring that a patient or caregiver can successfully perform all of the steps in the Instructions for Use for the vial or prefilled syringe with BD UltraSafe Passive® Needle Guard.
+If a patient or caregiver is not able to demonstrate that they can measure the dose and administer the product successfully, you should consider whether the patient is an appropriate candidate for self-administration of ZARXIO prefilled syringe or whether the patient would benefit from the ZARXIO vial presentation.
+If a patient or caregiver experiences difficulty measuring the required dose, especially if it is other than the entire content of the ZARXIO prefilled syringe, use of the ZARXIO vial may be considered.

-ZARXIO is supplied in single-dose prefilled syringes (for subcutaneous use) [see Dosage Forms and Strengths (3)].
-Prior to use‚ remove the prefilled syringe from the refrigerator and allow ZARXIO to reach room temperature for a minimum of 30 minutes and a maximum of 4 days.
-Discard any prefilled syringe left at room temperature for greater than 4 days.
-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration (the solution is clear and colorless to slightly yellowish).
+Prior to use‚ remove the prefilled syringe from the refrigerator and allow ZARXIO to reach room temperature [between 20°C to 25°C (68°F to 77°F)] for a minimum of 30 minutes.
+If not used immediately, the prefilled syringe may be stored at room temperature for up to 8 days.
+Discard any prefilled syringe left at room temperature for greater than 8 days.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit (the solution is clear and colorless to slightly yellowish).
 Do not administer ZARXIO if particulates or discoloration are observed.

 Discard unused portion of ZARXIO in prefilled syringes.
 Do not save unused drug for later administration.

-Do not dilute with saline at any time, because the product may precipitate.
+Do not dilute with Sodium Chloride Injection at any time, because the product may precipitate.

-Diluted ZARXIO solution can be stored at room temperature for up to 24 hours.
-This 24-hour time period includes the time during room temperature storage of the infusion solution and the duration of the infusion.
+Diluted ZARXIO solution from ZARXIO prefilled syringe can be stored at room temperature [between 20℃ to 25℃ (68℉ to 77℉)] for up to 24 hours.
+This 24‑hour time period includes the time during room temperature storage of the infusion solution and the duration of the infusion.

 Frequently asked questions